-As highlighted by the SMMT, the UK’s extensive network of spare parts distributors is essential in order to keep the country moving.
-However, to maintain the consistently high levels of availability expected by customers, many automotive businesses are left exposed to crippling levels of inventory cost.
+To maintain the consistently high levels of availability expected by customers, many businesses are left exposed to soaring inventory cost.
 The question is, how can you put the brakes on supply chain costs without stalling availability?

 What is inventory cost?